Bittarman/DeveloperTest/README.md

 Docker is suggested for quickly testing the code if it is available, otherwise, PHP >= 7.1 is required.

-If not using Docker, then in the commands below, simply remove the "docker run --rm -it -v $(pwd):/test -w /test  php:7.1-cli-alpine " part from each command.
+If not using Docker, then in the commands below, simply remove the ```docker run --rm -it -v $(pwd):/test -w /test  php:7.1-cli-alpine``` part from each command.

 ### Installing